Award-winning advocate for student parents in higher ed; founder Generation Hope

 “Nicole Lynn Lewis has had it rough.
 Her journey through college as a teen mom is authentic and moving.
 Reading Pregnant Girl, you will learn something important about race, poverty, and gender and how they play a role in teen pregnancy.
 And you will learn something about how hope can win over adversity.” —Soledad O’Brien

-Nicole Lynn Lewis serves as the Chief Executive Officer of Generation Hope, an organization which she founded in March 2010 and author of the memoir, Pregnant Girl: A Story of Teen Motherhood, College, and Creating a Better Future for Young Families (Beacon Press).
+Nicole Lynn Lewis serves as the Chief Executive Officer of Generation Hope, an organization which she founded in March 2010 and author of the memoir, Pregnant Girl: A Story of Teen Motherhood, College, and Creating a Better Future for Young Families (Beacon Press), which the New York Times called “required reading” for lawmakers voting on child tax credit.
 Generation Hope’s mission is to surround motivated teen parents and their children with the mentors, emotional support, and financial resources that they need to thrive in college and kindergarten, thereby driving a two-generation solution to poverty.
 Pregnant Girl is her activist call for better support of young families so they can thrive and reflects on her experiences as a Black mother and college student fighting for opportunities for herself and her child.

 Lewis was named a CNN Hero, a 2017 Minority Business Leader by the Washington Business Journal, a “Top 40 Under 40” by Washingtonian Magazine, a PBS “Stories of Champions” honoree, one of the Top 50 “Exemplar” Alumni of George Mason University, and is the national grand prize winner of the 2018 Roslyn S. Jaffe Award which recognizes everyday heroes who are making the world a better place for women and/or children.
 She has been featured on major news outlets including Good Morning America, CNN, NBC Nightly News, and The Washington Post.
 A sought-after speaker about teen pregnancy and parenting, youth development, student parents, college completion for marginalized populations, goal achievement, and self-empowerment, she has given two TEDx talks and speaks at schools, colleges, and youth and teen support organizations across the country.